Marketing and Communications

 Please email email@example.com to request a time to discuss your advertising needs - in the email, please detail:

 The area you work in, who you are trying to reach in your advertisement, when you would like to start and end your advertising.

-Want to open a social media account?
+Open a social media account

 To submit an new account Application Form please go to the 'Staff Information' section of federation.edu.au/socialmedia

 New accounts must not be opened without approval.

 Check out the Instruction Manual under the 'Staff Information' section of federation.edu.au/socialmedia